Your Credit Union decided to partner with a Car Buying Service. So…which one?

 These special incentives trigger after your member completes a form and does not buy within a certain time period.
 These incentives, sent via email, aim to move those “fence-sitters” into buyers, and of course, borrowers.

-Check to see if the car buying service has a trade-in calculator to help answer these questions.
+Check to see if the car buying service has an easy online trade-in calculator to help answer these questions

-In addition, ask if the service gives members the ability to get a quote for their car right through the site.
+In addition, ask if the service gives members the ability to get a quote for their car (trade-in or cash offer) right through the site.
 Remember, simplicity is the goal!

 10. Marketing Support and Dollars